department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/authenticated-info-list.md

 ---
-layout: default
+layout: pattern
-title: Authenticated info list pattern
+title: Authenticated info list
+intro-text: "This pattern helps users quickly see a list of items related to their own personal information, as well as quickly navigate to answers to the questions they might have."
+status: use-with-caution-available
+anchors:
+  - anchor: Purpose
+  - anchor: Example
+  - anchor: Layout
+  - anchor: Usage
+  - anchor: Accessibility considerations
+  - anchor: Research
 ---

 Suggested by: Shawna Hein, Kevin Stachura, VSA

-# Authenticated info list pattern
-This pattern helps users quickly see a list of items related to their own personal information, as well as quickly navigate to answers to the questions they might have.

 ## Purpose

 The purpose of this pattern is:

 1. To create an easily scannable list / group of a user's related items